Phil 1 - Intro to Philosophy » Summer 2020 » Exam 2

 Which one of the following is not a response to the problem of evil

-A. The we deserve it response
+A. The leap of faith response

-C. The evil doesn’t really exist response
+B. The evil doesn’t really exist response

 Need help with your exam preparation?